-Make smart food and drink choices while you’re out exploring the world, so you come home feeling refreshed, fit and energised.
+Making smart food and drink choices while you’re out exploring the world is easier than you think.

 Holidays are all about indulging and treating yourself, but staying balanced is important too.
 Here are a few ideas to help you plan ahead and make healthier choices – so your body will thank you at the end of the trip.

 When on holiday, you’re expected to relax and let your hair down!
 This is true to a point, but it’s just as important to stay healthy while you are away.
 It’s okay to eat the odd fried snack or indulgent meal, but for about 90% of the time try to maintain a healthy eating pattern with plenty of fruit and vegetables.